baileyfcross/BCITResearchDatabase/README.md

 Prerequisites

-- Python 3.8 or newer
+* Python 3.8 or newer
-- PostgreSQL database accessible from your environment
+* PostgreSQL database accessible from your environment
+    * Setting up and getting familiar with PgAdmin is recommended

 Required Python packages